Introduction to Legal Technology

 If we take the use of Artificial Intelligence as an example, according to IndustryARC the offerings of AI services for businesses have increased by approximately two-thirds in 2020 as compared to 2019.
 It is no wonder because the word is spreading rapidly that AI-powered solutions can speed up the contract review process by 90% without any compromise on accuracy as compared with a manual review.
 These and other advantages we will focus on in greater detail later in the article, led to an astonishing $1.23 billion invested in Legal Tech by the end of 2019’s third quarter, according to Bloomberg Law.

 As you can see, legal technology services are on the rise and are expected to be in even higher demand in 2022.
 If you are the owner of a law firm that provides services to clients remotely, or the CEO of an organization that can use some improvements for their in-house law team’s business processes, read on as we will cover all the benefits of Legal Tech for both the cases.
-The article will also describe the top 10 ways that the technology can help your business, as well as the most prominent technology adoptions by the top global legal tech companies.
+The article will also describe the top 10 ways technology is being used in law firms, as well as the most prominent technology adoptions by the top global legal tech companies.
 We will tell you about how SPD Technology innovates legal processes by delivering custom legal technology software solutions and share some of the most realistic predictions for the future of the Legal Tech market.
-Are you ready to dive deep into the realities of innovative law firms in 2022?
+Are you ready to dive deep into how to legaltech to grow your business?
 Let’s go!

 Don't have time to read?